octabytes/blog/content/posts/directus/importing-existing-projects-into-directus/index.md

 ### Set Up Directus

-First, you need to set up a Directus service running on Elestio.
+First, you need to set up a Directus service running on OctaByte.
 This managed service simplifies the process of hosting and scaling Directus, allowing you to focus on content management without worrying about infrastructure.
-Begin by signing up on Elestio's website and creating a new Directus service.
-You'll configure your service by selecting an appropriate plan, setting necessary environment variables, and connecting to a database, either managed by Elestio or external.
-Once deployed, Elestio provides a URL to access your Directus admin panel, where you complete the initial setup, configure security settings, and set up regular backups.
+Begin by signing up on OctaByte's website and creating a new Directus service.
+You'll configure your service by selecting an appropriate plan, setting necessary environment variables, and connecting to a database, either managed by OctaByte or external.
+Once deployed, OctaByte provides a URL to access your Directus admin panel, where you complete the initial setup, configure security settings, and set up regular backups.

 ### Create Collections and Fields